As of Android Q Beta 3, this change has the following properties:

 - Mitigate by using notification-triggered activities

 Android Q places restrictions on when apps can start activities.
 This behavior change helps minimize interruptions for the user and keeps the user more in control of what's shown on their screen.
-In particular, apps running on Android Q can start activities only when one or more of the following conditions are met:

 This behavior change applies to all apps running on Android Q, even those that target Android 9 (API level 28) or lower.
 In addition, even if your app targets Android 9 or lower and is originally installed on a device running Android 9 or lower, the behavior change still takes effect after the device is upgraded to Android Q.

 As long as your app starts activities as a direct result of user interaction, however, your app most likely isn't affected by this change.
 In fact, the majority of apps are unaffected by this change.
-If you find that your app is affected, send us feedback.

 The restrictions associated with starting activities in the background in Android Q are similar to how the system blocks activity launches after the device has entered a screen pinning state.